Magnesium chloride

 Magnesium chloride is an inorganic compound with the formula MgCl2|auto=1.
 It forms hydrates MgCl2*nH2O, where n can range from 1 to 12.
 These salts are colorless or white solids that are highly soluble in water.
 These compounds and their solutions, both of which occur in nature, have a variety of practical uses.
 Anhydrous magnesium chloride is the principal precursor to magnesium metal, which is produced on a large scale.
 Hydrated magnesium chloride is the form most readily available.

 Production

 Magnesium chloride can be extracted from brine or sea water.
-In North America, it is produced primarily from Great Salt Lake brine.
+In North America and South America, it is obtained primarily from Great Salt Lake brine.
 In the Jordan Valley, it is obtained from the Dead Sea.
 The mineral bischofite (MgCl2*6H2O) is extracted (by solution mining) out of ancient seabeds, for example, the Zechstein seabed in northwest Europe.
 Some deposits result from high content of magnesium chloride in the primordial ocean.
 Some magnesium chloride is made from evaporation of seawater.

 In the Dow process, magnesium chloride is regenerated from magnesium hydroxide using hydrochloric acid:

 It can also be prepared from magnesium carbonate by a similar reaction.